TheThing/sql_hashers/README.md

 ## 🧪 Example SQL Usage

-Once compiled, the resulting `SafeArgon2.dll` can be registered and used in Microsoft SQL Server on Linux:
+Once compiled, the resulting `SafeArgon2.dll` can be registered and used in Microsoft SQL Server on Linux.

-- Copy the DLL to SQL Server Data Directory.
-Make sure the DLL is accessible to the SQL Server process:
+Copy the DLL to SQL Server Data Directory.
+Make sure the DLL is accessible to the SQL Server process.

 ```bash
 sudo cp /YOUR_PATH/SafeArgon2.dll /var/opt/mssql/data/SafeArgon2.dll